Direct-Entry Master of Science in Nursing (DEMSN) Program

 Curriculum

 The Direct-Entry Master of Science in Nursing program consists of 83 total credits completed over 10 academic terms in approximately two years.
-The curriculum includes a combination of BSN-aligned, pre-licensure nursing coursework focused on NCLEX-RN® preparation and MSN-aligned graduate coursework — which can set students up for leadership roles and post-master’s study down the line.
+The curriculum includes a combination of entry-level competency course, pre-licensure nursing coursework focused on NCLEX-RN® preparation and advanced-level competency course graduate coursework — which can set students up for leadership roles and post-master’s study down the line.

 Students must complete four required prerequisite courses (18 credits) prior to enrollment in the nursing curriculum.
 Prerequisite coursework may be completed at West Coast University if needed.